bellyfat/SOLTRON/README.md

 # Credibility

 1. The project started as a 2 year-long extensive R&D project on advanced conversational AI and RL agent in collaboration with Government College Of Engineering Kannur.
 First introduced in Farmer's Assist, an AI recommendation engine from my deep tech agriculture startup **deepflow technologies Pvt. ltd.**(https://www.deepflow.in/).
 The company was **one among the top 25 teams** in **Cisco Agri challenge**, which is a farmer-centric innovation challenge with 10 Mn lives potential, with a prize pool of 2 Cr and potential investment. **Link** :https://prize.thenudge.org/semi-finalists.
 Our team is also featured in YourStory. **Link**: https://yourstory.com/2021/09/thenudge-foundation-cisco-entrepreneurs-increase-farmers-innovative-solutions/amp, and also in The New Indian Express. **Link**:https://www.edexlive.com/news/2021/jul/27/this-group-of-four-kannur-youngsters-are-developing-cyber-solutions-for-the-modern-day-22843.html.
-We are currently working on Deep Reinforcement Learning integration to Language model for policy understanding and performance.
+We are currently working on Deep Reinforcement Learning integration to Language model for better recommneddation engine

 <img src="/screenshots/featured.jpeg" width="480" />